 Candida diagnosis is no easy task.
 Your best bet is to go with how you feel, and get the right diagnostic tests.
 You can speak to a qualified medical professional who can order the tests for you.
 If you prefer, you can even order the tests yourself.

 If you suspect that you have a Candida overgrowth, these are some of the lab tests that you or your doctor should consider.
-We discuss these tests and more in greater detail in our book.
+Dr. Wood and I discuss these tests and others in much greater detail in our Candida treatment plan.

 Comprehensive Stool Analysis